Other scientists and scholars' introductions, in full length,

 and well-founded.

-Jens Jorgensen, M.A., Historian, former Headmaster, external history examiner at the
+Jens Jorgensen, MA Historian, former Headmaster, external history examiner at the

 Universities of Copenhagen, Aarhus and Odense